beverleyappiatse/HayRajBev2/README.md

 Contents of the Repository

-This repository follows the TIER Protocol 4.0 to ensure transparency and reproducibility.
-It contains all code, data, documentation, and outputs associated with this project.
-The primary components are:
+This repository is structured following the TIER Protocol 4.0 to ensure transparency and reproducibility.
+It includes all code, data, documentation, and outputs used to complete this project.
+The major folders are:

+SCRIPTS/ – Contains all source code and scripts used for data processing, analysis, and visualization.

+DATA/ – Contains initial, cleaned, and processed datasets, along with metadata and data dictionaries.

+OUTPUT/ – Contains all generated figures, tables, and results from the analysis.

+LICENSE.md – Specifies the terms of use (MIT License by default).

+README.md – Orientation and documentation for this repository.

 Section 1: Software and Platform

 Software Used:

-The primary software used for this project is Python 3.11.
+Python 3.10 (Anaconda or standard distribution)

+Jupyter Notebook for running analysis and visualizations

-Packages:
+Add-on Packages:
-The following Python packages are required:

 pandas